RD17/react-trumbowyg/README.md

 React wrapper for [trumbowyg](https://alex-d.github.io/Trumbowyg/ "trumbowyg").

-:star2: If you :heart: library, please star it! :star2:
+If you :heart: library, please star it and upvote it on [awesome-react-components](http://devarchy.com/react-components)

 ![Demo](demo.gif)